 Kitsuki is located halfway between Beppu and Oita Airport.

 Kitsuki Station stands about five kilometers outside of the city center.
-A taxi ride from the station into the city center takes about ten minutes and costs 1500 to 2000 yen.
+Buses connect the station with the Kitsuki Bus Terminal in the city center about every hour in 10 minutes and for 290 yen one way.
+Alternatively, a taxi ride into the city center costs around 2000 yen.